ManuSoldier/CDX3.Lab.App/README.md

 ## Ultima PrimeNG

+## open the project in the VS Code

+## Install node modules

+Run `npm install` to install the node packages used in the project.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:8092/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding